- How is multiple myeloma treated?

 - More treatment information for multiple myeloma

 Early myeloma includes smoldering myeloma and stage I disease.
 Patients with early myeloma can do well for years without treatment.
-Starting treatment early does not seem to help them live longer.
+For many patients, starting treatment early does not seem to help them live longer.
 These patients are often watched closely without starting chemo or other treatments for myeloma.
 They may be started on a bisphosphonate if they have bone disease.

-Patients whose myeloma is stage II or higher are often given drug therapy.
-The drugs chosen depend on the patient's health (including their kidney function) and whether or not a transplant is planned.
-(These drugs are discussed in more detail in the section, "Chemotherapy and other drugs for multiple myeloma.")
+Patients whose myeloma is stage II or higher or who have light chain amyloidosis are often given drug therapy.
+The drugs chosen depend on the patient’s health (including their kidney function) and whether a transplant is planned.
+(These drugs are discussed in more detail in the section, “Chemotherapy and other drugs for multiple myeloma.”)

-Often, a combination containing bortezomib (Velcade), thalidomide or lenalidomide (Revlimid), and dexamethasone is used.
-Bortezomib may be a good option, especially for patients with kidney problems.
+Often, a combination containing bortezomib (Velcade), thalidomide or lenalidomide, and dexamethasone is used.
+Combinations containing bortezomib are especially helpful in patients with kidney problems and those whose myeloma cells contain certain high risk chromosome abnormalities.

 Other combinations may be considered, including vincristine, doxorubicin (Adriamycin), and dexamethasone (VAD).
 If the patient is not expected to have a transplant, chemotherapy with melphalan and prednisone (MP) may be used, and can be combined with thalidomide.